paszu/3DSRepo/Troubleshooting.md

 ####"Validation Stage 1: FAILED" and "Validation Stage 2: FAILED"

-The workaround for this issue was confusing and bricked a few users, so it has been removed.

 You should restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section IV - Step 9.

 ####"Validation Stage 1: SUCCESS" and "Validation Stage 2: FAILED"